 A Levels are the main reason why our students are in the Sixth Form but helping all of them develop their individual potential and enjoy themselves during Years 12 and 13 is a vitally important part of our work at Wren.

-Students in the Wren Sixth Form will be expected to engage with our enrichment programme.
+Students at Wren Sixth Form will be expected to engage with our enrichment programme.
 This covers a wide range of activities including:

 - Theatrical and musical events

 - Debating and Model United Nations plus debating competitions against other schools